Aaron Carroll, MD, MS

 Aaron E. Carroll is a Professor of Pediatrics, Assistant Dean for Research Mentoring, and the Director of the Center for Health Policy and Professionalism Research at the Indiana University School of Medicine.
 He earned a BA in chemistry from Amherst College, an MD from the University of Pennsylvania School of Medicine, and an MS in health services from the University of Washington, where he was also a Robert Wood Johnson Clinical Scholar.
-His research focuses on the study of information technology to improve pediatric care and areas of health policy including physician malpractice, the pharmaceutical industry/physician relationship, and health care financing reform.
+His research focuses on health care financing reform; the study of information technology to improve pediatric care; and areas of health policy including physician malpractice and the pharmaceutical industry/physician relationship.

 He is a contributor to CNN.com and Bloomberg View, and he is the co-author of two books on medical myths: Don't Swallow Your Gum: Myths, Half-Truths, and Outright Lies About Your Body and Health and Don't Cross Your Eyes: They'll Get Stuck That Way .
 His blog, The Incidental Economist, is one of the most well-read health policy blogs in the world.
 His work has been featured nearly all major international print magazines and newspapers, and he has appeared on Good Morning America, the CBS Evening News, ABC News, and The Colbert Report.